 Herbal “Cigars”.
-This is a great way to store lovage, sage, Italian parsley, and other large, flat-leaved herbs.
+This is a great way to freeze lovage, sage, Italian parsley, and other large, flat-leaved herbs.
 To use, simply cut off a portion of the cigar, and return the rest to the freezer-bag and seal it tightly.
 Here’s how you roll them:

 Remove stems from sage or flat-leaved parsley.
 Rinse the leaves if you must, but then pat perfectly dry by blotting with a terry towel (wet leaves tend to blacken or turn to mush when frozen).